9382/Dump/LuaObfuscator/README.md

 ### Executor.lua

 This script is purely made by me, and parses the output given by Parser.lua.
-It attempts to follow as much behaviour as close as possible to lua implementation (even including the stupid [truncation logic](https://www.lua.org/manual/5.1/manual.html#2.5)), but I suspect that there may be some sort of loose end somewhere, so there is a (hopefully small) chance scripts won't work.
+It attempts to follow as much behaviour as close as possible to lua implementation (even including the stupid [truncation logic](https://www.lua.org/manual/5.1/manual.html#2.5)).
+Note that, while I don't *believe* there are any flaws in the executor, I can't give any guarantee, and there is a (hopefully very small) chance any script will error.
 The string parser is simply, once again, a stripped down version of a serializer and bitwriter from an old project, but optimised specifically for this to get over some complications with execution speed and string size limits.
-Lot of important comments in here, so if you want to understand the flow, do give this a read (and ignore the mess that is the Function Expression and HandleReturnAmbiguity)
+Lot of important comments in here, so if you want to understand the flow, do give this a proper read.

 #### ExecutorMinified.lua